Selectors

 Limits the targets to entities with a certain device class(es), for example, motion or window.
 Can be either a string with a single device_class, or a list of string device_class to limit the selection to.

-Targets are meant to be used with the target property of a service call in a script sequence.
+Targets are meant to be used with the target property of an action in a script sequence.
 For example:

 target: !input lights